Gambert64/ThinkWords/ThinkWords/README.md

    - Think of a word that fits the category and starts with the selected letter
    - If you fail or time runs out, it's the next player's turn
 6. The first player to reach the target score wins!

-## Game Rules

-- Each player takes turns
-- You have a customizable amount of time to think of a word
-- Words must:
-  - Start with the selected letter
-  - Fit the given category

-## Project Structure

-- `game.py` - Main game logic and GUI
-- `icons/` - Directory containing game icons
-- `requirements.txt` - Project dependencies

-## Contributing

-Feel free to fork this project and submit pull requests with improvements or new features.